timescale/docs/cloud/high-availability.md

 replicas are asynchronous, and if your primary database fails, the replica automatically assumes the role of primary, and a new standby replica is created.
 Any missing data writes are retrieved from backup and replayed on the new primary, to account for any lag at the time of failure.
-Due to their asynchronous nature, it is possible that not all data is captured, so there might be some small amount of data loss.
+Because replicas are asynchronous, it is possible that not all data is captured, so there might be some small amount of data loss.

 When this occurs, connections to the original, failed database are closed and